 Arm Lift procedures are performed on an outpatient basis, and you will be released to go home about an hour or two after surgery.
 It will be necessary that you have someone to pick you up after the procedure, take you home, and stay with you for at least 24 hours.

-Your arms may be sore and swollen for the first few days, and reaching, putting your hands over your head or other gesturing may be uncomfortable for a while.
-Normal activities can be resumed after a few days, and you can be fully physically active again in four to six weeks.
+Your arms may be sore and swollen for the first few days and reaching, putting your hands over your head, or another gesturing may be uncomfortable for a while.
+Normal activities can be resumed after a few days, and you can be fully physically active again in four to six weeks*.

 Infection and incision healing problems, including loss of skin and excessive scarring, occurs less frequently.
 As with any surgical procedure, small nerves to the skin are interrupted during an Arm Lift.
 Portions of your arm will feel numb or have less feeling.
 Sensibility returns over several months but some diminished feeling may last indefinitely.

 Following an Arm Lift, you can expect a scar on the inside of the upper arm from above the elbow to the under arm.
 If there is a small amount of skin to be removed, the incision might be localized just under the arm.
 In some individuals, a different type or location of the scar may be necessary because of particular body variations.
 If this is so in your case, your surgeon will inform you at the time of your consultation.
 Your scars will be red or pink for six months and gradually fade after that.
 The scars are rarely troublesome.
 Nevertheless, you should know that all scars are permanent and their height, width, and final color are not totally predictable.

 Like any surgical procedure, complications are possible.
 It is important to enter into your procedure aware not only of the benefits but also of the possible complications.
 Talk to your surgeon about every question and concern you may have.

 Below you will find a list of frequent questions about an Arm Lift.
 If you cannot find the answer you are looking for, please write to us, be sure to include the procedure name and your question!